 Just because the law doesn’t necessarily prevent you from taking out a second, third or even a fourth loan, there’s no guarantee that you’ll be able to qualify for one.

 Payday lenders are quite a bit more relaxed in their lending standards than the average lender (usually all you need is a checking account, ID and proof of income), but they still want to make a return on their money.
-When you apply for a new payday loan, they’ll take a look at your credit report like any other lender.
+When you apply for a new payday loan, they’ll run a credit check, just like any other lender.